RonakPanahi/Getting-on-line-stock-quotes-from-Yahoo/README.md

 ** Getting on-line stock quotes from Yahoo **

-This Lab is to write a program that uses the URL class to create a reference to finance.yahoo.com/q.
-You provide the symbol for a specific stock in your command line.
-Your program could apply openConnection() method to the URL which underneath creates a socket connection to the URL.
+This Lab is to write a program that uses the URL class to create a reference to finance.yahoo.com/q. we provide the symbol for a specific stock (like ibm) in command line and program Print out the result on the screen as: ibm is at 101.28

-Send the name/value pair (i.e., s=ibm) to the URLConnection as the yahoo site expects.
-Then read the returned information which is in the format described above.
-Parse and extract the characters of interest that is the price between <b> and </b> on a line with more than 25 chars.
-Print out the result on the screen as: ibm is at 101.28
+** Getting on-line stock quotes from Yahoo (with a Socket ) **

+In the secong one we are basically doing the same thing but with the use of a socket.